-WebLogic is used in EBS R12.2. "weblogic" account is used to log onto WebLogic Admin console and is also used to start EBS services.
+WebLogic is used as part of Oracle EBS R12.2. "weblogic" account is used to start EBS services and is used to log onto WebLogic Admin console (at hostname.domain.com:s_wls_adminport).
 Its password is encrypted and saved on the file system.
-Here are two steps in my R12.2 environments to decrypted it.
+Here are two steps I ran in my R12.2 environments to decrypt it.

 $ echo $EBS_DOMAIN_HOME